cnlewis/CAPE_stone/index.md

 <br><br><br><br>
 <h2><a id="projectscope">Project Scope and Methodology</a></h2>
 <br>
 The Project Scope was to analyse queries made by users on the feature phone application by using clustering techniques to identify similar searches.
-Planned methodologies can include sentiment and similarity analysis.
-Datasets from national libraries will be used to link with clustered search results the texts identified.
-The result of the project will be to give Worldreader a better grasp on what their users are interested in reading and algorithms that they can use to improve upon their search queries and results in the future.
-This proposal leaves open the possibility to extend further into recommenders if possible and time permits the project team.
-If possible and time permitting, the Worldreader catalog can be used by the team to generate a recommenders system.
+Planned methodologies included sentiment and similarity analysis.
+Datasets from national libraries could be used to link with clustered search results and the texts identified.
+The result of the project would be to give Worldreader a better grasp on what their users are interested in reading and algorithms that the organization could use to improve upon its search queries and results in the future.
+The proposal left open the possibility to extend further into recommenders if possible with time permitting the project team.
+Another possibility was to use the Worldreader catalog to generate a recommenders system.

 Summary and methodology
+<br><br>

-The team meetings are going to be held together with Catherine from Worldreader every two
+The team met with the project manager from Worldreader every two weeks for regular updates and direction on the project.

-weeks.
+<br><br>
 <h4>Project steps:</h4>
 <br>
 <ul>